Tattooing has become widely fashionable in the Western World, particularly among young people.

 Tattoo artists provide clients with recommendations for post-procedure healing.
 We strongly recommend considering grounding during the procedure and continuing afterward.

 There are obviously many Earthing options.
 During the procedure, we believe that Earthing patches placed on both feet (at the K1 acupuncture point) or on the palms of the hands may significantly reduce pain and speed healing.
-Afterward, patches can be used during sleep, as well as Earthing sheets, mats, or body bands.
+Afterward, patches can be used during sleep, as well as Earthing mats, and pillow and mattress covers.